Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/migration-from-boosted.md

   - `boosted.js` → `ouds-web.js`
   - `boosted.min.js` → `ouds-web.min.js`

-If you need the utilities from Bootstrap (the old ones from Boosted), we also provide `ouds-web-bootstrap.css` and `ouds-web-bootstrap.min.css`.
+From now on, OUDS Web won't embed Bootstrap elements that are not part of Orange Unified Design System.
+However, you can still use our Bootstrap compatibility mode by using `ouds-web-bootstrap.css` and `ouds-web-bootstrap.min.css`.

 ## Fonts